HamzaWajid1/synthetic-finance-mlops/README.md

 It combines **machine learning, statistical inference, and MLOps best practices** to create a production-ready pipeline.

 Developed as part of **UC Santa Cruz – Intro to Machine Learning**,
-but extended into a **portfolio-grade project** to showcase skills for SOftware Engineering/AI/ML roles.
+but extended into a **portfolio-grade project** to showcase skills for Software Engineering/AI/ML roles.

 ---